backstabslash/2nd-year-uni-summerpractice-proj/README.md

 ***Table 4**.
 Code of the program for calculating arrays using loops*

-If you encounter any confusion while using the emulator, please don't hesitate to reach out to me at https://t.me/worriedsick!
+If you have any difficulties while using the emulator, please don't hesitate to contact me at https://t.me/worriedsick or via email at tymofii.striukov@gmail.com.
 I'll be more than happy to assist you with any questions or concerns you may have.